Victoria-Sirghii/ts-exercises/README.md

 1. git clone https://github.com/Victoria-Sirghii/ts-exercises.git
 2. npm install (in "ts-exercises" directory)
-3. tsc(to compile all ts files from src folderer) or tsc -w (to run the ts compiler in "watch" mode)
+3. tsc(to compile all ts files from src folder) or tsc -w (to run the ts compiler in "watch" mode)
 4. npm start (to start project on http://localhost:3000)